rsxdalv/tts-webui.SongBloom/README.md

 python3 infer.py --input-jsonl example/test.jsonl

 # For GPUs with low VRAM like RTX4090, you should set the dtype as bfloat16
 python3 infer.py --input-jsonl example/test.jsonl --dtype bfloat16

 # SongBloom also supports flash-attn (optional).
 To enable it, please install flash-attn (v2.6.3 is used during training) manually and set os.environ['DISABLE_FLASH_ATTN'] = "0" in infer.py:8
 ```

+- model-name: Specify model version, see the model cards (eg: songbloom_full_150s/songbloom_full_150s_dpo);
+- local-dir: Dir where the weights and config files are downloaded;
+- input-jsonl: input raw data;
+- output-dir: Dir where the output audio saved;
+- n-samples: How many audios will be generated for each input term;

 ## Citation